crockwell/SDNE/README.md

 # SDNE
-This repository adopts implementation of *SDNE* as described in the paper:<br>
+This repository adopts implementation of *SDNE* by [suanrong](https://github.com/suanrong/SDNE) as described in the paper:<br>
 > Structural Deep network Embedding.<br>
 > Daixin Wang, Peng Cui, Wenwu Zhu<br>
 > Knowledge Discovery and Data Mining, 2016.<br>
 > <Insert paper link>

-The *SDNE* algorithm learns a representations for nodes in a graph.
+The *SDNE* algorithm learns a representation for nodes in a graph, and do link prediction and reconstruction.
 Please check the [paper](http://www.kdd.org/kdd2016/subtopic/view/structural-deep-network-embedding) for more details.
-Our version as adapted to make future predictions on the patent citation dataset, and some small changes are made to speed up computation.
+Our version is adapted to make future predictions on the [Patent Citation Network](http://www.cs.cmu.edu/~jure/pubs/powergrowth-kdd05.pdf) in addition to normal reconstruction and in-set predictions.
+Some small changes are made to speed up computation.
 It is compatable with python2.
 Our code is modified slightly to run with a GPU.
 Multiple CPUs (and GPU) are recommended due to memory and time constraints.
 The model requires tensorflow, version 1.4 was tested.

 ### Basic Usage on patent citation graph
 ```
 $ python main.py -c config/patent.ini -e <experiment_name>
 ```
->noted: your can just checkout and modify config file or main.py to get what you want.
+>modify config file to tune hyperparameters or change dataset

 ### Input
 Input graph data is a **txt** file under **GraphData folder**.
+A small subset (1988-1989, inclusive) of the Patent Citation Network is included
 #### file format
 The txt file should be **edgelist** and **the first line** should be **N** , the number of vertexes and **E**, the number of edges